“Work hard, play hard”

 - questions about your sexuality

 - loss of a loved one

 navigating the university’s academic procedures.
-Contact us if you need help

-because you missed a
+Contact us if you need help if you missed a

 university deadline, if you are not sure about the academic procedures

-available, or you’re just not sure where to start to get your
+available, or you’re just not sure where to start to get your academic

 Is it okay to switch my major?